56 Songs About Change

-How a paper certificate survived a house fire with only smoke stains, I don't know.
+How this paper certificate survived a house fire with only smoke stains, I don't know.
 But today, more than two decades later, it is proudly framed and displayed in my home as a reminder of the importance of how you perceive and adapt to change.
-Change can break you or encourage you to redouble your efforts.
+Change can break you.
+Or it can encourage you to redouble your efforts.
 It's up to you.

 1. “The Man in the Mirror” by Michael Jackson

 If you're going to change the world, why not start with what you can impact immediately and permanently—yourself?
 That's the powerful message behind this 1988 pop song.